Kermit-UGent/ModSim/src/project/project.md

 ## Tips and advice

 - Keep it as simple as possible.
 A project exploring a small model with two or three variables, outlining a well-known concept from your courses can lead to excellent projects or marks.
-- You can use ChatGPT, Gemini or any other AI tool to help you at any point of the project, from brainstorming the initial idea to writing and proofreading text to helping with the code.
+- You can use generative AI tools to help you at any point of the project, from brainstorming the initial idea to writing and proofreading text to helping with the code.
+You still have to explain everything and make sure the text looks "natural".
 - Make sure you explain your reasoning well.
 Let others read it if it is clear how to do it.
-- Make uninteresting or hard-o-understand pieces of code invisible if they don't help the reader.
+- Make uninteresting or hard-to-understand pieces of code invisible if they don't help the reader.
 - You can use `DifferentialEquations.jl` or `ModelingToolkit.jl` if you want to build models that are beyond the scope of `Catalyst.jl`.
 For example, if you want to model a thermal process.
 However, this you personal choice, projects that use extra software will not be marked higher.
 It is perfectly possible to work out an exellent project using only the examples from the practical notes and theory course.
 - We expect figures to be tidy (titles, labels and axis).
 See the example projects for how to do this.
 - Use clear variable names and use comments (`#`) to annotate parts that are not clear.
 - The programming can and should be minimal.
 - Teaching staff will be available for feedback after the lectures and labs or at designated time slots.
-- Keep it as simple as possible.
+- Keep it as simple as possible!